 Impact of OTTs on end-user demand for the Internet

+Impact of AI technologies in support of e-services and applications to enable an efficient telecommunication/ICT ecosystem.

 Strategies and policies to foster the emergence of a cloud-computing ecosystem in developing countries, taking into consideration relevant standards recognized or under study in the other two ITU Sectors.

+Advanced knowledge support to BDT's e-application projects in cooperation with WHO or other UN bodies.

 ____________

-QUESTION 3/2 Securing information and communication networks: Best practices for developing a culture of cybersecurity
+QUESTION 3/2 Securing information and communication networks: Best practices for developing a culture of cybersecurity in the telecommunications/ICTs sector

 Statement of the situation or problem